krzentner/language-world/data/text-davinci-003/chain_md/coffee-push-3.md

     Steps:  1.
-Put gripper above the mug  2.
-Drop gripper around the mug  3.
-Push the mug to the goal First, put the gripper roughly above the mug.
+Put gripper above mug handle  2.
+Grab handle of mug with gripper  3.
+Push mug to goal First, we need to make sure the robot's gripper is above the mug handle.
-    - When the robot's gripper is not above the mug, the robot should put gripper above mug.
+    - When the robot's gripper is not above mug handle, the robot should place gripper above mug handle.
-    If the gripper isn't around the mug, put it around the mug.
+    Once the gripper is above the mug handle, we can grab it by dropping the gripper around it.
-    - When the robot's gripper is not around mug and the robot's gripper is open, the robot should drop gripper around mug.
+    - When the robot's gripper is above mug and the robot's gripper is not around mug handle, the robot should grab mug handle.
-    If the gripper is near the mug and open, maybe we can grab it by closing the gripper.
+    If the gripper is around the mug handle and the mug is below the gripper as seen from in front, we can push it to the target location.
-    - When the robot's gripper is near mug and the robot's gripper is open, the robot should close gripper around mug.
-    We closed the gripper, and the mug is still near the gripper, so maybe we grabbed it.
-Try to move the mug to the goal.
-If we didn't grab it, we'll just go back to an earlier step.
-    - When the robot's gripper is above mug and the robot's gripper is closed, the robot should push mug to goal.
+    - When the robot's gripper is around mug handle and mug is below gripper as viewed from in front, the robot should push mug to goal.